juxtopposed/stacksorted/README.md

 ## Adding a site
 We add sites and categories mainly to [database.js](src/database.js).

-There are up to 4 properties you can specify for each site:
+There are up to 5 properties you can specify for each site:

 ```
 {
           name: "Site/Project/Design Name",
           url: "https://example.com",
           code: "link to code implementation of the design (if existing, preferrably on Codepen)",
-          image: "./images/{category}-{number}.png",
+          image: "/images/{category}-{number}.png",
+          gif: "/images/{category}-{image-number}.gif",
 },
 ```